eberfreitas/elm-express/README.md

   keep consistency;
 - `requestCallback`: This is a callback function that will be called at every request.
 Check the [`/example`](https://github.com/eberfreitas/elm-express/tree/main/example) folder to see it in action;
-- `errorCallback`: `console.error` | If there is any internal error, `elm-express` will call this with a `string` describing the issue.
+- `errorCallback`: If there is any internal error, `elm-express` will call this with a `string` describing the issue.
 If this callback is not informed, we just call `console.error` with the message;
 - `timeout`: If by any reason a request takes more than the `timeout` time (in milliseconds) than we kill that request.
   Default: `5000`;
 - `port`: Port to bind the server.
 Default: `3000`;